dynamsoft-docs/camera-enhancer-docs-mobile/programming/flutter/api-reference/camera-view.md

 ### scanRegionMaskVisible

-Establishes whether the scan region (if defined via the `CameraEnhancer`) will be represented visually using a mask.
-The mask highlights the area where the barcode scanning occurs, and it defaults to `true` if not specified.
+Determines whether the scan region mask will be visible.
+Scan region mask is a mask covered outside the scan region.

 ```dart
 final bool? scanRegionMaskVisible;